 A detailed skills and diversity audit of the board was conducted in August 2020 and updated in December 2021.
 This regular exercise informs the recruitment of new trustees to the board.
 Trustee positions are widely and openly advertised and searches carried out among a range of networks in order to attract a diverse range of candidates.
 A full equality impact report for new trustee recruitment is presented to the Nominations and Remuneration Committee.
+Four new trustees were appointed in October 2022: Professor Jos Barlow, Dr Rhian-Mari Thomas, Dr Jessica Omukuti and David Barnes (Treasurer).
 New trustees are provided with a mentor from the existing board to assist them in the transition to their new role.
 Each new trustee attends a series of induction sessions, where they learn about the organisation and the role and responsibilities of a trustee and meet the chief executive and members of the Executive Group.
 New trustees also receive an induction pack including Charity Commission guidance on The Essential Trustee; WWF-UK's governing documents; and the most recent annual report and financial statements.